microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmittedsubmissionresource-get.md

 ---
 title: "Get educationSubmittedSubmissionResource"

-description: "retrieve a submitted resource.
+description: "Retrieve a submitted resource.
 This will be available to a teacher or an application with application permissions after a student has submitted, and will be available to the student after the teacher has released the submission.
 Note that teachers can leave notes in some resources."
 author: "Sureshpadimi88"
 ms.localizationpriority: medium
 ms.prod: "education"